A Pro-Resolutions Case

 A GOAL is something we want to achieve.
 And, yes, it should be SMART.
 So, something like “Complete 10 short stories in 2017.”

 A MILESTONE is like a sub-goal, a marker to show progress toward a goal.
 Something like “Complete 1 short story a month.”

 A TASK is an action item that gets us closer to the milestone or goal.
-A good example: “Finish first draft of each short story in 1 week.”
-For me, a first draft in seven days translates to a much better chance of hitting the above milestone.
+A good example: “Finish the first draft of each short story in 1 week.”
+For me, the first draft in seven days translates to a much better chance of hitting the above milestone.

 A HABIT is a regular discipline or ritual that supports any or all of the above.
 Like: “Write 1K+ words daily.”

 Let me state the obvious: it is most important that resolutions are realistic and specific, not simply high-level intentions.
 “Get a book published” or “Be more grateful” are not going to be very successfully implemented.
 That hierarchy of goal -> milestone(s) -> task(s) -> habit(s) is necessary.